Marfeel/MarfeelTestDrive/EXAM.md

 ### 6. What are data URIs?
 When would you use them?

+Data URI are used for embedding external images encoded in the CSS document avoiding external requests You should only use this in documents that are heavily cached, like your CSS should be.
+Having a CSS file that is 300k instead of 50k is fine if it saves 6 HTTP requests, but only if that CSS file is cached just as well as those images would be.
+Setting long expires on CSS files should help.

 ### 7. Using jQuery...

 * Add a 10px red border around all __IMG__ elements